-Faculty: Professors Montgomery (Sociology chair), Kleinman (Community and Environmental Sociology chair), Bell, Borman (affiliated), Collins, DeLamater, Elder, Emirbayer, Erlanger (director, Legal Studies), Ermakoff, Ferree, Ford (affiliated), Friedland (affiliated), Fujimura, Gamoran (director, WCER), Gerber, Gilbert, Green, Halaby, Kloppenburg, Logan, Maynard, Nordheim (affiliated), Oliver, Palloni, Raymo, Rogers (director, COWS), Sandefur (dean, L&S), Schaeffer (director, UWSC), Seidman, Stoecker, Thornton (affiliated), Tigges, Wright; Associate Professors Alatout, Carlson, Freeland (director, Graduate Studies), Goldberg, Goldrick-Rab (affiliated), Herd, Loveman, Schwartz, Shoemaker (affiliated); Assistant Professors, Conti, Curtis, Elwert, Goffman, Grant, Harrison, Herd, Lim, Liu, Macdonald, Nobles, Senier
+Faculty: Professors Oliver (chair, Sociology), Gilbert (chair, Community and Environmental Sociology), Bell, Borman (affiliated), Carlson, Collins, DeLamater, Emirbayer, Ermakoff, Ferree, Ford (affiliated), Friedland (affiliated), Fujimura, Gerber, Goldberg, Green, Halaby, Kleinman, Logan, Maynard, Montgomery, Nordheim (affiliated), Palloni, Piliavin, Raymo, Rogers (director, COWS), Sandefur, Schaeffer (director, UWSC), Seidman, Stoecker, Thornton (affiliated), Tigges, Wright; Associate Professors Alatout, Curtis, Elwert, Fletcher, Freeland (director, Graduate Studies), Goldrick-Rab (affiliated), Grodsky, Herd, Lim, Massoglia, Nobles, Schwartz, Shoemaker (affiliated); Assistant Professors Christens (affiliated), Conti, Engelman, Feinstein, Garoon, Goffman, Grant, Liu, Vargas, White.

-Distinguished faculty, outstanding students who learn from and support each other, an increasingly multi-ethnic student body, curriculum covering a broad spectrum of sociological interests, thriving research projects in many areas, and a stimulating campus environment make UW–Madison a good choice for students interested in sociology and/or community and environmental sociology.
+Distinguished faculty, outstanding students who learn from and support each other, an increasingly multi-ethnic student body, a curriculum covering a broad spectrum of sociological interests, thriving research projects in many areas, and a stimulating campus environment make UW–Madison an excellent choice for students interested in sociology and/or community and environmental sociology.

 Members of the departments also participate in a number of interdisciplinary programs.
-Faculty and students are involved with several research institutes, including the Center for Demography and Ecology, Center for Demography of Health and Aging, Center on Wisconsin Strategy, Institute for Research on Poverty, Institute on Aging, Wisconsin Center for Education Research, University of Wisconsin Survey Center, the Applied Population Laboratory, Holtz Center for Science and Technology Studies, Nelson Institute for Environmental Studies, the Center for Integrated Agricultural Systems, and the Program on Agricultural Technology Systems.
-Further information about faculty and areas of study is available on the department websites: Sociology; Community and Environmental Sociology.
+Faculty and students are involved with several research institutes, including the Center for Demography and Ecology, the Center for Demography of Health and Aging, the Center on Wisconsin Strategy, the Institute for Research on Poverty, the Institute on Aging, the Wisconsin Center for Education Research, the University of Wisconsin Survey Center, the Applied Population Laboratory, the Holtz Center for Science and Technology Studies, the Nelson Institute for Environmental Studies, the Center for Integrated Agricultural Systems, and the Program on Agricultural Technology Systems.
+Further information about faculty and areas of study is available on the department websites: Sociology, and Community and Environmental Sociology.

-The department guarantees five continuous years of funding to all incoming students starting in the fall.
-Sources of funding include teaching assistantships, research assistantships, traineeships, and fellowships.
-The department nominates a number of students with the most promising academic records for University Fellowships.
-In addition, some admitted students arrive with outside fellowships such as NSF or Fulbright awards.
-International applicants admitted to the program must complete a financial statement that shows sufficient funds to support themselves for their first year and the intent for funding to continue through the duration of study.
-Even though funding is guaranteed, international students must often provide additional financial support documentation, showing they can cover the gap between what the department provides and what the U.S. State Department requires.
+The departments guarantee five continuous years of funding to all incoming students.
+Sources of funding include teaching assistantships, project assistantships, research assistantships, traineeships, and fellowships.
+In addition, some admitted students arrive with outside fellowships such as National Science Foundation or Fulbright awards.
+International applicants admitted to the program must complete a financial statement that provides evidence of sufficient funds to support themselves for their first year and the intent for support to continue throughout the duration of study.
+Even though departmental funding is guaranteed, international students must often provide additional financial support documentation, showing they can cover the gap between the amount the departments provide and the amount the U.S. State Department requires.
 Additional information about international student expenses can be found here.

-The program receives a large number of applications from highly qualified individuals, requiring the admissions committee to be very selective.
-A cohort of around 10-15 students is ideal, in terms of providing quality training and making financial support available to a large proportion of students.
-Total graduate enrollment in the program is over 180 students.
-An undergraduate degree in sociology is not a prerequisite.
+The program receives a large number of applications from highly qualified individuals, requiring the admissions committee to be extremely selective.
+There is a very strong preference for students planning to pursue a Ph.D.; students whose goal is a master’s are rarely accepted.
+A cohort of around 20 students is ideal, in terms of providing quality training and making financial support available to all admitted students.
+Total graduate enrollment in the program is more than 150 students.
+An undergraduate major in sociology is not a prerequisite.
 The admissions committee looks for academic excellence as indicated by undergraduate GPA and Graduate Record Exam (GRE) scores, a writing sample, and references, plus interest in and motivation for graduate study in sociology as indicated by the statement of purpose.
-Weaknesses in one indicator would need to be balanced by strong evidence of abilities in another indicator.
-To apply, submit an online application, all transcripts, recommendations, statement of reasons for graduate study, and writing sample.
-GRE scores (general test only) are required of all applicants and international applicants are additionally required to submit English Proficiency test scores—either TOEFL, MELAB, or IELTS.
+However, a weakness in one indicator can be balanced by evidence of strong abilities in the others.
+To apply, please submit an online application, all transcripts, recommendations, statement of reasons for graduate study, writing sample, and tests scores.
+GRE scores (general test only) are required of all applicants; in addition, international applicants are required to submit English Proficiency test scores—either TOEFL, MELAB, or IELTS.